pussinboots/book/chapters/softcover.md

 # This Book

 This chapter introduce the reason and motivation behind this book.
-This book is about how to develop a full functional Web Application with Continous Testing and Continous Integration.
+This book is about how to develop a full functional Web Application with Continous
+Testing and Continous Integration.
 The generic term would be full Automated Development Workflow aka ADW.
-It is a self created term \todo{clearify the term ADW}.
+It is a self created term
+\todo{clearify the term ADW}.
 The different process or topics of ADW will be explained chapter by chapter.
 This book will be practical guide to setup Web Application Automated Development Workflow.
 In the practical part we will devlop a little full functional Web Application that use JavaScript for the view layer and Scala for the Backend.

 I will try to keep the concept and approaches of AWD programming language independent where it is possible.
-But this is not alwasy possible for example implements unit tests for the backend will be use the Scala programming language because the backend itself is implemented in. Íf you plan or already have Web Application written in an other programming language than you will implement the unit test in that language of course.
+But this is not alwasy possible for example implements unit tests for the backend will be use the Scala programming language because the backend itself is implemented in.
+Íf you plan or already have Web Application written in an other programming language than you will implement the unit test in that language of course.
 The topic End2End Testing of Web Application is for example programing language independent because it is a black box tests so.
 I will emphasize the parts they are programming independant.

 The main focus is to keep things short and easy not quick and dirty this is often missunderstood.
 So the main principal is to reuse tools and frameworks they are already out there and if they miss a feature than develop it and share it with the community of course.
 Open source lives from the willing to give back.

 They are a lot of tools and services out there they can be combined to get a Automated Development Workflow from the project concept to the shipped product.
 That could also be achieved with a lot of closed source products out there maybe even faster.
 But i promise with the combination of the introducing tools you will get even close sometime even closer to what you can achieve with the commercial products.

 ##Chapters
 \todo{chapter overview}

 Chapter by chapter will introduce the different processes they are part of the Automated Development Workflow and each will concentrating of one aspect at a time.

 The chapter Development Workflow decribe the different processes that are part of that entire Workflow.
 The focus for this chapter is to give theoretical overview what all belongs to the complete Development Workflow.
-What can be achieved with each process from a overall perspective. \todo{maybe also explaint different roles like developer, tester here but not my focus}
+What can be achieved with each process from a overall perspective.
+\todo{maybe also explaint different roles like developer, tester here but not my focus}

+The chapter GitHub

 The Project chapter
 We start with an idea we want to implement a little test report service that collect test results from different projects and display them in a nice and readable way.
 The phase from the idea to an project is cover in the \todo{link to it} Project chapter.
 What it covers.

 * motivation behind the project (the vision)
 * first draft of the architecture